Last updated: September 30, 2020

-But we all know that being a tourist in an exciting city like Stockholm can require a some downtime.
-What better way to still experience the city while finding some peace and quiet than visiting one of Stockholm’s many amazing parks?
+We all know that being a tourist in an exciting city like Stockholm can require some downtime.
+What better way to still experience the city while finding some peace and quiet than visiting one of Stockholm’s many great parks?
+Play with your kids, have a picnic, or simply enjoy the sun.
+Stop by for a short breather or spend the whole day in the green.

 Haga Park – Photo credit: © Peter Isotalo / Wikimedia